gpnaveen/bulkvaccineslotfinder/README.md

 # vaccineslotfinder
-Cowin - Search Multiple Districts for vaccine shots using python script.
+Cowin - Search Multiple Districts for vaccine shots at once using python script.

 Requirements: